Skip to main content

 This makes it almost impossible for a woman to get pregnant.

-Hormonal contraception includes:
+Hormonal birth control includes:

 Oral contraception (the pill)

-There are two kinds of pills:
+There are two kinds of birth control pills:

 • “Combination pills” have both estrogen and progestin.
 These are the most common type of birth control pill.